rfhb/ctrdata/inst/doc/ctrdata_get_started.md

 # Use search q that was defined in previous step:
 #
 ctrLoadQueryIntoDb(q)
 #
+# Alternatively, use the following to retrieve a couple of trials:
+#
+ctrLoadQueryIntoDb(queryterm = "term=2010-024264-18", register = "CTGOV")
+#
 # If no parameters are given for a database connection: uses mongodb
 # on localhost, port 27017, database "users", collection "ctrdata"